-Crohn's disease is chronic inflammatory disease of the bowel and has only recently been recognized as a significant disease in children and adolescents.
+Crohn's disease is chronic inflammatory disease of the gastrointestinal tract and has been recognized as a significant disease in children and adolescents.
 It’s a form of inflammatory bowel disease (IBD).

 Crohn’s disease is a lifelong inflammatory bowel disease (IBD) involving segments of the digestive system.
 In a child with Crohn's disease, the immune system attacks healthy tissue in the digestive tract.
 The tissue becomes swollen and inflamed, causing the intestine walls to thicken.